hightail/topo-viewer/README.md

 ~/topo-viewer $ npm install; bower install;
 ```

-There is a grunt "server" task to install dependencies and run the application.
+There is a grunt "server" task to run the application.

 ```
 ~/topo-viewer $ grunt server